gkoulouras/Nullomers-Assessor/README.md

 # Nullomers Assessor
-<b>Nullomers Assessor:</b> A computational method for the statistical evaluation of nullomers (a.k.a. minimal absent words)
+<b>Nullomers Assessor:</b> A computational method for the statistical evaluation of nullomers and minimal absent words (MAWs)

 <b>Description:</b>

-Nullomers Assessor is a probabilistic methodology for the evaluation of biological nullomers based on Markovian models with multiple-testing correction.
-A 'significant absent' oligomer is a motif statistically expected to exist, but in reality it is entirely absent.
+Nullomers Assessor is a probabilistic methodology for the evaluation of biological MAWs based on Markovian models with multiple-testing correction.
+A 'significant absent' MAW is a motif statistically expected to exist, but in reality it is absent.
 The algorithm estimates the frequency of residues and subsequently calculates 3 transition probabilities, one for each of the first three Markovian orders.
-The method can analyses either nucleotide or amino acid oligomers.
+The method can analyses either nucleotide or amino acid sequences.
 Three different statistical correction methods have been implemented and provided built-in with the current version of the script.

 <b>Preparatory stage:</b>

 The <b>nullomers_assessor.py</b> script requires 2 input files.
 The first one should be a fasta file containing the entire genome/proteome of a species.
-The second file should be a list of nullomers.
-Tools such as <b>[MAW](https://github.com/solonas13/maw)</b> or <b>[em-MAW](https://github.com/solonas13/maw/tree/master/em-maw)</b> can be used for the identification of nullomers.
+The second file should be a list of MAWs.
+Tools such as <b>[MAW](https://github.com/solonas13/maw)</b> or <b>[em-MAW](https://github.com/solonas13/maw/tree/master/em-maw)</b> can be used for the identification of MAWs.
 The two above-mentioned tools though, require a fasta file with one header and one sequence in order to calculate globally missing motifs from a given genome/proteome.
 The specific format can be easily achieved by using the <b>fasta_formatter.py</b> script which transforms a typical fasta file to a two-line fasta file.
 Sample files are provided in a separate directory.
 For more information visit: <b>[https://www.nullomers.org/](https://www.nullomers.org/)</b>.

 <b>Usage:</b>